Suhani6786/review-restaurant/README.md

 ✅ Delete your review with a single click
 ✅ Sort dropdown (by name and rating)
 ✅ Dark mode interface with styled cards
-✅ Personalized “Thank you for rating 🙏” message on review submission

 🧩 UML Class Diagram